 In order to apply for IIDB you would need to complete the required DWP paperwork.
 You can obtain this paperwork on the DWP website (www.dwp.gov.uk).
 Alternatively, Hugh James would be happy to guide you through this process in conjunction with your claim for compensation.

 In order to qualify for IIDB we will need to prove that your employment on the coke ovens is the cause of your poor respiratory health.
 It is likely you will be assessed by a doctor appointed by DWP who will provide advice to DWP on the cause of your respiratory illness.

-To discuss the process of making a claim and to discuss the possible amount of benefit that may be available to you please contact us on 0800 652 5524 to discuss this further.
+To discuss the process of making a claim and to discuss the possible amount of benefit that may be available to you please fill in the form or contact us on the number at the top of this page.